awkwardengineer/time-blocker/4-src/src/__tests__/TEST_TIMING_NOTES.md

    - Increased delay from 10ms to 200ms to account for test environment timing differences
 4. **Test assertion order**: Changed from checking button first to checking input disappearance first, then button appearance

-**Current Status**:
+**Current Status (Dec 2025)**:
 - ✅ Test passes when run in isolation
-- ⚠️ May still fail when all tests run together (test isolation issue)
+- ✅ Test is now stable when all tests run together (after additional test and implementation tweaks)
-- The code changes should make the test more reliable overall
+- The code changes and test structure updates have made this test reliably green

 **If issues persist**:
 - Consider further increasing delays in implementation (currently 200ms)